utilitywarehouse/docker-cockroach-cfssl-certs/README.md

 # DEPRECATED
-We have replaced `cfssl` with `cert-manager` for CockroachDB certificates.
-Please refer to [utilitywarehouse/cockroachdb-manifests](https://github.com/utilitywarehouse/cockroachdb-manifests) repository for the up-to-date guides and manifests.
+This is no longer recommended way to deploy CockroachDB, please see [utilitywarehouse/cockroachdb-manifests](https://github.com/utilitywarehouse/cockroachdb-manifests) for the latest recommended deployment.

 # cockroach-cfssl-certs
 Utility to get TLS certificates for cockroach nodes and clients from cfssl CA.